 → Access Identifiers. - On the page, you'll see alphanumeric values for "Your Access Key Id:" and "Your Secret Access Key:".
 Make a note of these.
-Later on, we'll call the first one your identifier and the second one your secret identifier.
+Later on, we'll call the first one your identifier and the second one your secret_identifier.

 When creating an EC2LatentWorker in the buildbot master configuration, the first three arguments are required.
 The name and password are the first two arguments, and work the same as with normal workers.
-The next argument specifies the type of the EC2 virtual machine (available options as of this writing include ml.small, ml.large, ml.xlarge, cl.medium, and cl.xlarge; see the EC2 documentation for descriptions of these machines).
+The next argument specifies the type of the EC2 virtual machine (available options as of this writing include m1.small, m1.large, m1.xlarge, c1.medium, and c1.xlarge; see the EC2 documentation for descriptions of these machines).